talwrii/ffmpeg-cookbook/README.md

 There are more filters than we can complete document here and there is already reference document.
 You can see documentation for filters with `man ffmpeg-filters` or [via the ffmpeg website](https://ffmpeg.org/ffmpeg-filters.html).
 There is a [syntax for expression parameters to filters](https://ffmpeg.org/ffmpeg-filters.html).

 You can [show help for a filter](#filter-help) and [list as filters](#list-filters).

+# Expressions
+Some filters support [programmatic expression(doc)](https://ffmpeg.org/ffmpeg-utils.html#toc-Expression-Evaluation) in some of their parameters.
+Filters tend to decide for themselves how they handle expressions, for example [drawtext](#drawtext) has a different expression language using a different syntax, but most of the time if a filter's parameter use expressions it is using this language - but with a different set of variables ([ex1](#variables-1), [ex2](#variables-2)).

+Expressions are useful for "continuous data", but can be rendered discrete using `if`.
+For discrete variables [commands](#commands-examples) can be more useful.
+Again filters choose whether a parameter can be updated from a command.

+Examples of parameters supporting expressions: [drawtext=x](#drawtext), [aevalsrc=expr](#aevalsrc)

 # About me
 I am @readwithai.
 I make tools for research, reading and productivity - sometimes with [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).